atharvk555/Patient-Management/README.md

 # Patient Management System — Microservices with Java Spring Boot & AWS

 A production-ready **Patient Management System** implemented with **Java Spring Boot** using a **microservices architecture**, deployed securely on **AWS ECS Fargate** with **RDS**, **MSK (Kafka)**, and an **Application Load Balancer (ALB)**.
-It supports local development with Docker and production-grade deployment with CI/CD, observability, and security best practices.
+It supports local development with Docker and production-grade deployment with security best practices.

 ---